Harmanli massacre

 After the column's dispersing, the Russian commander General Mikhail Skobelev arrived at the scene, accompanied by Western military correspondents.
 The French journalist Dick de Lonlay described the aftermath of the battle.
 General Skobelev ordered a small Russian detachment to collect the remaining supplies and surviving refugees (including children) and bring them back to Harmanli.
 Children were handed to Harmanli's mayor who took care of their feeding.
 The ameliorative measures taken by the Russians were recorded in Skobelev's telegram to the commander of the Russian 30th Infantry Division.
-Surviving refugees who arrived in Harmanli were allowed to receive their children and property back and go to Adrianople.